PPM 8-11, Evaluation of Faculty Members

 3.2 Procedures

-After tenure is granted, faculty will be evaluated every five years, or more often at the discretion of the department chair or dean or at the request of the faculty member.
+After tenure is granted, faculty will be evaluated annually and every five years, or more often at the discretion of the department chair or dean or at the request of the faculty member.
 Each college tenure document shall specify procedures to administer a review of the work of each tenured faculty member in a manner and frequency consistent with institutional and professional accreditation standards.
-The criteria for such review shall include multiple indices, and be discipline- and role-specific, as appropriate, to evaluate:
+In addition, each program or department will create a post-tenure review document outlining the minimum performance of a tenured faculty member for use in the post-tenure review.
+The criteria for such review shall include multiple indices, and be discipline- and role-specific.

-3.2.3 Service to the profession, school and community.
+3.2.3 service to the profession, school, or community;

 3.3 Student Evaluations

-In an attempt to chart ongoing teaching performance, student evaluations shall be administered and compiled by an impartial third party.
-Each year, all post-tenured faculty members shall have student evaluations administered in at least two of the courses.
-The two courses to be evaluated each year will be determined through consultation between each faculty member and their department chair.
-If the faculty member and the chair cannot come to agreement on which two courses should be evaluated by the students, the choice of courses to be evaluated will be subject to binding arbitration by the dean, after consultation with the faculty member and the chair.
-The results of those evaluations shall be seen by the chair, the faculty member, and those specified in the review process.
-The summaries will be kept on file in the office of the chair.
+In an attempt to chart ongoing teaching performance, student course evaluations shall be administered for all classes and compiled by an impartial third party.
+The results of those evaluations shall be seen by the dean, the chair, the faculty member, and those specified in the review process.
 A faculty member's student evaluations should not be compared to another faculty member's student evaluations and may not be used as the only source of evidence of instructional effectiveness.

-If, as a result of the post-tenure review process, the faculty member is found to not be meeting the minimum standards required of a tenured member of their discipline, they are responsible for remediating the deficiencies, and both the University and College are expected to assist through developmental opportunities.
-A faculty member's failure to successfully remediate deficiencies may result in disciplinary action governed by due process pursuant to the standards described in PPM 9-9 through 9-17.
+If, as a result of the post-tenure review process, the faculty member is found to not be meeting the minimum standards required of a tenured member of their discipline, the dean is responsible for creating a remediation plan to address deficiencies and a timeline by which the tenured faculty member is expected to address the deficiencies, in consultation with the department chair, which must be approved by the Provost.
+The faculty member is responsible for remediating the deficiencies, and both the University and College are expected to assist through developmental opportunities.
+A faculty member's failure to successfully remediate deficiencies may result in disciplinary action, including dismissal, subject to due process pursuant to the standards described in PPM 9-9s through 9-17.

 Academic units that wish to change these documents shall submit their documents in writing to their tenure-track and tenured faculty for comments and a vote.
 The outcome of the vote shall be reported to the faculty and the academic units and shall accompany the documents throughout the approval process.